 Processes.
 A computer system consists of a set $\mathcal{P} = \{p_1, \dots, p_N\}$ of N processes.
-Each process p_i embedded in the 2-dimensional plane has unique planar coordinates (x_i, y_i) .
-The coordinates for higher dimensions can be defined accordingly.
-Each process is aware of coordinates of all the other processes and is capable of sending a message to any of them.
+Every process p_i is embedded in the 2-dimensional plane and has unique planar coordinates (x_i, y_i) .
+Each process is aware of coordinates of all the other processes of \mathcal{P} and is capable of sending a message to any of them.
 The sender of the message may not be spoofed.
-Communication is synchronous.
-The communication between processes is through oral messages.
+The communication between processes is through unauthenticated oral messages.
+This communication is synchronous.

 Byzantine faults.
-A process may be either correct or faulty.
+Every process is either permanently correct or faulty.
 The fault is Byzantine.
 A faulty process may behave arbitrarily.
-This fault is permanent.
-To simplify the presentation, we assume that all faulty processes are controlled by a unique adversary trying to thwart the system from achieving its task.
+To simplify the presentation, we assume that all faulty processes are controlled by a unique adversary trying to prevent the system from achieving its task.